mustpax/OISC/Readme.md

 This is a VM and assembler for an experimental [One Instruction Set Computer][oisc].

 We implemented this for a Computer Architecture course final project back in 2005 with my good friend Adem Kader.
+It's one of the first significant chunks of Java I've written so you'll notice some peculiarities in terms of style.
 Not included in this project, there was also a VHDL based hardware implementation of the OISC processor that ran on an [FPGA][].